RESTAURANT STARTUP GUIDE

 Principle #2: Columns Make a Statement

 - Typically, fine dining restaurants choose a single column and wide margins for simple, elegant appeal.
-This is also true of other limited-selection menus, like daily specials or this Happy Hour Menu.
+This is also true of other limited-selection menus, like daily specials or happy hour menus.

 - Family-oriented restaurants often use multiple columns on front and back to contain their wider range of items, as do cafes and pubs.